OpenZWave/python-openzwave/docs/index.rst

 .. toctree::
     :maxdepth: 3

+    The Readme. <README>
-    The new "pyx".
-It provides a low level to the ZWave network. <libopenzwave>
+    The low level library ("pyx") to the ZWave network. <libopenzwave>
     And its data's definitions <data>
-    The new API.
-Map a ZWave Network in objects. <openzwave>
+    The API.
+Map a ZWave Network in python objects. <openzwave>
+    Updates from Changelog. <CHANGELOG>

 Indices and tables